-The relationships between the internal clock signals, the counter contents and the status of the flag bits are shown in Figure 6-2 to Figure 6-5.
+The relationships between the internal clock signals, the counter contents and the status of the flag bits are shown in the following figures.
 It should be noted that the signals labelled 'internal' (processor clock, timer clocks and reset) are not available to the user.